Disclosure: This post may contain affiliate links, which means I may earn a commission if you click on the link and make a purchase.

 - To a small bowl, add the softened butter, honey and salt.
 Mash it together until smooth and combined.
 Give it a taste and add more salt, if you like.
 Set aside.

 - Preheat the oven to 200 degrees.
 Place a cooling rack on top of a baking sheet and place it in the oven.
-In a large bowl, whisk together the dry ingredients.
+In a large bowl, whisk together the dry ingredients: all-purpose flour, corn starch, salt, baking powder and baking soda.

 - In a large measuring cup, whisk the wet ingredients together.
 Pour the wet mixture into the dry ingredients and mix until just combined.
 Set aside.